wy-hh/connectedhomeip/examples/lighting-app/bouffalolab/README.md

 - BL702/BL706 has 14dbm tx power and is recommended for routing devices.
 SDK uses BL702 as a general name.
 - BL702L/BL704L is designed for low power application.
 SDK uses BL702L as a general name.

-BL70x has fully certified with all Thread 1.3 features, included Thread SSED and Thread Border Router with DUA manager.
+BL70x has fully certified with all Thread 1.3 features, included Thread `SSED` and Thread Border Router with `DUA manager`.

 ### `XT-ZB6-DevKit`